Theology of Pope Francis: The Church's liturgy and devotions

 Of the Eucharistic celebration, Francis said: "A sacrament is not 'a magical rite' but rather the instrument God has chosen in order to continue to walk beside man as his traveling companion through life."
 In a brief address to liturgists on the anniversary of Musicam sacram, Francis mentioned, eight times, the importance of the peoples' active participation in song.
-In a address to charismatics, he reemphasized this.
+In an address to charismatics, he reemphasized this.
 He said that since he had the upper portion of his right lung removed, he is too short of breath to sing the Mass.

 Reflecting on the deep meaning of the Communion bread, he draws on Paul's epistles that point to oneness as Christ's body, where all suffer together and are honored together (1 Cor 12:26).
 Communion, he says, is not "a private prayer or a beautiful spiritual exercise" but a means of one's transformation, one's taking on the heart of Christ: peaceable, forgiving, reconciling, in solidarity with all.

 Francis has explained how sacraments are means or instruments, not ends in themselves.
 He went on to state that true disciples encounter the Lord in the sacraments and receive the power to follow Jesus' teaching, that one cannot cover up injustice, dishonesty, and uncharitableness against one's neighbor with prayers and devotions.
 Of his encyclical Gaudete et exsultate, his emphasis on good works as a means to holiness, Alan L. Anderson observed: "I find it curious so little attention is paid in His Holiness's exhortation to the pivotal role played by the sacraments in attaining holiness.
 Indeed, to attempt holiness without them would be, well, to flirt with neo-Pelagianism."
 However, Francis has himself emphasized the importance of making the sacraments easily available to all, often amidst difficult circumstances today, and to keep donations anonymous lest sacraments seem to have a price.